rapid7/vm-console-client-ruby/docs/UserApi.md

 id = 56 # Integer | The identifier of the user.

 opts = {
-  param1: Rapid7VmConsole::User.new # User | The details of the user.
+  user: Rapid7VmConsole::UserEdit.new # UserEdit | The details of the user.
 }

 begin